TouchUp-G: Improving Feature Representation through Graph-Centric Finetuning: Experiments

-\textbf{Setup \& Evaluation.} Besides text features, we are also interested in understanding if \method can work on features besides text.
-Here we focus on evaluating \method on visual features for image-rich graphs.
-Due to the lack of audio- and tactile-graph datasets, we leave other modalities for future study.
-We report the link prediction performance of GATv2 and SAGE on \amazoncp.

-\textbf{Results.} The quantitative results are shown in Tab.~\ref{tab:visual-lp}. \method consistently yields better performance on \amazoncp. and with different GNN backbones.
-This indicates that structure-fused visual features are more effective than any visual features or structure features alone, and justifies the effectiveness of \method.
+\textbf{Results.} The quantitative results are shown in Table~\ref{tab:text-lp}. \method achieves state-of-the-art performance at most times with different GNN backbones, even compared with Patton.
+Especially, there is more than 20$\%$ MRR boost compared with \bert.
+This indicates that structure-fused features are more effective than any feature or structure alone.
 In Fig.~\ref{fig:teaser-qual}, we also provide a qualitative co-purchasing example in \amazoncp ~during test.
-Given the query item as a shower head, and our goal to correctly predict the bath tower hanger (ground truth) as a co-purchasing item.
-While \vit \xspace fails in making the correct prediction, \method correctly predicts the ground truth in top-2 predictions.
-Moreover, the tissue hanger that \method predicts is also an essential equipment in the bathroom and is likely to be purchased together with shower heads.
-This qualitative example shows that \method yields more meaningful co-purchasing predictions compared with \vit ~alone, and justifies the ability of \method to work on pretrained models from any modality.
+Given the query "shower head", our goal is to predict "bath towel hanger" (ground truth) as a co-purchased item.
+While \vit \xspace fails, \method correctly predicts the ground truth in the top-2 predictions.
+Moreover, the "tissue hanger" that \method predicts is also related to bathroom equipment and is likely to be purchased together with shower heads.
+This qualitative example shows that \method yields more meaningful co-purchasing predictions compared with \vit ~alone, and showcases \method's multimodal ability.

-\subsection{RQ3 - \general: Node Classification Results}
+\subsection{(RQ2) \general: Node Classification Results}

-To evaluate \method's ability on generalizing to different graph downstream tasks, we report the node classification performance on \ogbarxiv ~and \ogbproducts ~dataset.